Ancient solutions to the K\"ahler Ricci flow: Introduction

 The curvature assumption we consider here is the weakly PIC$_2$ condition, which was introduced by Brendle-Schoen in \cite{BS09}.
 In the $3$-dimensional case, the concept of weakly PIC$_2$ is equivalent to the nonnegativity of the curvature operator.
 However, the former is weaker than the latter in the higher dimensional case and hence the $\kappa$-solution defined here has a weaker assumption than that defined by Perelman \cite{Pe1}.
 Many important properties of $\kappa$-solutions still hold under the weakly PIC$_2$ assumption, see \cite{Bre09}\cite{Bre10b}\cite{CW15}, etc.

 In dimension $2$, all $\kappa$-solutions are $\R^2$, $S^2$ and $\RP^2$, proved by Perelman \cite{Pe1}.
-In recent breakthrough works, Brendle \cite{Bre18} in the noncompact case and Brendle-Daskalopoulos-Sesum \cite{BDS20} in the compact case gave the complete classification of all $3$-dimensional $\kappa$-solutions.
+In recent breakthrough works, Brendle \cite{Bre18} in the noncompact case and Brendle, Daskalopoulos and Sesum \cite{BDS20} in the compact case gave the complete classification of all $3$-dimensional $\kappa$-solutions.
 More precisely, they show that shrinking cylinders, the Bryant soliton, shrinking spheres, Perelman's solution, and their quotients are all possibilities.
 The classification of higher dimensional $\kappa$-solutions remains open.
-For recent developments in higher dimensions, see, for example, \cite{BHS11}\cite{LZ18}\cite{BN20}\cite{CL20}.
+For recent developments in higher dimensions, see for example Brendle, Huisken and Sinestrari \cite{BHS11}, Li and Zhang \cite{LZ18}, Brendle and Naff\cite{BN20} and Cho and Li \cite{CL20}.

 The analogous question is to classify all $\kappa$-solutions to the K\"ahler Ricci flow, which by definition are $\kappa$-noncollapsed, complete ancient solutions to the K\"ahler Ricci flow with bounded and nonnegative bisectional curvature (Definition \ref{def:flow 2}).
 Notice that the weakly PIC$_2$ condition is replaced by nonnegative bisectional curvature, which is weaker and more natural in the K\"ahler setting.
 In the compact case, all $\kappa$-solutions to the K\"ahler Ricci flow are classified in \cite{DZ20b}.